 Portable Communication Pods: Pilot Project

-Access to shore-based welfare facilities is a key component of the wider welfare strategy under Regulation 4.4 of the MLC.
-Surveys conducted by the Trust and other maritime funding and welfare organisations reveal that access to a reliable internet connection is a key welfare priority and concern for seafarers.
-In response to this demand, the Seafarers’ Trust has busily been developing an adaptable and dynamic response to this welfare need in conjunction with our successful Shore Leave app and On-board Online initiative.
+Access to shore-based welfare facilities is a key component of the wider welfare requirements under Regulation 4.4 of the MLC.
+Surveys conducted by the Trust and other maritime welfare organisations, and research by academics reveals that access to a reliable internet connection is a key priority and concern for seafarers; the Seafarers’ Trust has developed an adaptable and dynamic response to this need.